 Usually the date you authorise a merchant or bank to process a transaction on your credit card account.

-A computer program or email attachment that appears to be useful but is actually harmful and may include a virus.
+A computer program or email attachment that looks useful, but is actually harmful and might include a virus.

 Uniform resource locator (URL)

-The URL is the 'address' of a Website, such as www.mbna.co.uk
+The URL is the 'address' of a website, e.g. www.mbna.co.uk

-A unique name that identifies and authenticates a user in order to allow access to a secure website (usually requested along with a password).
+A unique name (usually requested alongside a password) that identifies and authenticates a user to allow them access to a secure website.

-A code written to spread from one computer to the next, damaging hardware or used to access your computer for criminal purposes.
+A code written to spread from one computer to another that damages hardware, or is used to access a computer for criminal purposes.

-A software program that allows you to surf the internet.
+A software program used to search the internet.
 Popular browsers include Google Chrome, Firefox, Safari and Opera.

-This is the maximum amount of cash you’re allowed to withdraw at an ATM or over the counter in a bank, on any one day.
-For example, the limit might be £250.
+This is the maximum amount of cash you’re allowed to withdraw at an ATM or over the counter on any one day.

 A worm is a harmful programme that damages and affects the performance of a network of computers.